 In haematopathology CD15 is important for the diagnosis of classical HD and characterization of acute leukaemia.
 In the differentiation of mesothelioma vs. adenocarcinoma, CD15 can be used in the primary panel.
 Hepatocellular, gastric and colonic carcinoma and thyroid medullary carcinoma appear to have worse prognosis if positive for CD15.
 CD15 may be used for histopathological grading of gliomas and differentiating between malignant gliomas and non-neoplastic glial cells (the latter usually strongly stained).
 Detection of CD15 is frequently performed in diagnostic flow cytometry.
 In MDS, CD15 as well as CD10 (markers for myeloid cell maturation) are more prevalent on myeloid blasts from low-risk MDS (refractory anaemia [RA] and RA with ringed sideroblasts).
 A shift to a more immature phenotype with loss of CD10 and/or CD15 expression on myeloid blasts was also documented to accompany MDS progression.
 In acute myeloid leukaemia, the CD117(+) CD15(+) phenotype correlates significantly with complete remission achievement and with the lack of unfavourable chromosome associations.

 Kidney and tonsil are recommended as positive and negative tissue controls for CD15.
-In the kidney the protocol must be calibrated to provide a distinct and strong predominantly membranous staining reaction in virtually all the epithelial cells of the proximal tubules.
-In tonsil, follicular dendritic cells of the germinal centres must show an at least weak but distinct predominantly membranous staining reaction (the proportion of follicular dendritic cells can vary from tonsil to tonsil).
+In the kidney the protocol must be calibrated to provide a distinct and strong predominantly membranous staining reaction in virtually all the epithelial cells of the proximal tubules and most parietal epithelial cells of Bowman’s capsule.
+In tonsil, follicular dendritic cells of the germinal centers must show an at least weak but distinct predominantly membranous staining reaction (the proportion of follicular dendritic cells can vary from tonsil to tonsil).
 The neutrophil granulocytes will show a strong cytoplasmic staining reaction.
 All other cell types including B- and T cells must be negative.
 As a supplement to kidney and tonsil, especially in the technical calibration phase of the CD15 assay, it is recommended to verify the protocol on Hodgkin lymphomas, classical subtype.